wbrawner/twigs-web/README.md

 # Twigs Web Client

+# IMPORTANT: This repository is no longer maintained.
+The web version of Twigs has been replaced with a server-rendered implementation in the [backend repository](https://github.com/wbrawner/twigs)

 Twigs is an open source budgeting app aimed at people who need to share a budget.
 This project serves as the web front end, and is powered by Angular.
 The main back end project can be found at [wbrawner/twigs-server](https://github.com/wbrawner/twigs-server)

 ## Building